microsoft/hands-on-lab-platform-engineering-for-ops/docs/workshop.md

 # Lab 2 - Manage deployment environments

-Dev Center allows you to create and manage deployment environments for your projects which is the Azure Deployment Environment service.
+Dev Center also allows you to create and manage `deployment environments` for your projects.
+This feature is named Azure Deployment Environment service.

 Deployment environments are fully managed environments that can be customized to meet the needs of your developers based on Infra As Code (ARM, Bicep, Terraform, Pulumi).
 Developers can then deploy pre packaged environments in a safe and controlled way using the best practice of your company.